 Inclusion Advocates play an important role in ensuring equitable and inclusive recruitment and hiring practices at GVSU.
 Work as an Inclusion Advocate should be recognized as vital service to the University in both personnel committees and staff evaluations.
 The Division of Inclusion and Equity will formally recognize the efforts and service of those who participate in the program.

 The Division of Inclusion and Equity continues to implement mechanisms to assess the impact and effectiveness of the Inclusion Advocate Program.
 Inclusion Advocates, hiring committee chairs, and hiring managers/Appointing Officers are asked to be involved in the evaluation process.
 Feedback, suggestions and lessons-learned will be documented via web-based survey instruments, debriefing interviews and focus groups.
+Following the closing of each search, the Inclusion Advocate will receive an email with link to the evaluation form.
 The input obtained will serve as an important source of information needed to make continuous improvements to the Inclusion Advocate Program.
 On-going feedback is always welcomed by contacting [email protected] or at the form below.

 The University is also committed to maintaining a climate conducive to an educational, living, and employment environment that is free from unlawful acts of harassment and discrimination, as well as those defined by this policy.
 All members of the community are expected to conduct themselves in a manner that does not infringe upon the rights of others.
 It is neither the purpose nor intent of this policy to infringe on the First Amendment or academic freedom as defined by the University.

 The University is an affirmative action, equal opportunity institution, consistent with its obligations as a federal contractor.
 It encourages diversity and provides equal opportunity in education, employment, all of its programs, and the use of its facilities.
 It is committed to protecting the constitutional and statutory civil rights of persons connected with the University.